faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

 In this task, you will use predefined Copilot tasks to automatically upgrade the project’s Java runtime version and frameworks such as Spring/Spring Boot.
 Copilot will analyze the application, apply necessary version updates, recommend fixes, and commit changes in a new branch.

-   >**Note** : This task is optional as in this lab we are already using JDK 25, latest version of Java.
+   >**Note**: This task is optional, as in this lab, we are already using JDK 25, the latest version of Java.
 In real-world scenarios, applications may run on older Java versions (e.g., Java 8/11), and upgrading to the latest version is recommended for better security, performance, and compatibility.

 1. From the **Github Copilot modernization (1)** from the left side, select **Upgrade Java Runtime & Frameworks (2)**.
 This will open the Copilot Chat panel with a predefined prompt to upgrade the Java runtime and frameworks **(3)**.